christinagoodman/minecraft-creator/creator/Documents/CommandBlocks.md

 #### Setting the world up

-While command blocks can be used in any Minecraft world, we will be using a flat world for a simple and clean environment.
+While command blocks can be used in any <a href="[url](https://www.minecraftofficial.com/)">Minecraft </a> world, we will be using a flat world for a simple and clean environment.

 1. Launch Minecraft: Bedrock Edition.
 1. Select **Play**, select **Create New**, then select **Create New World**.